 Can you identify manipulative sentences that are cunningly crafted with the sole purpose of controlling your thoughts and actions?
 The following article will help you to shut down manipulative phrases in a relationship.

 People do not choose to manipulate because they care.
-Manipulation and manipulative phrases are control and abuse masquerading as love, which makes people believe that this is what they want.
+Manipulation is only “control”, masquerading as love.
 Its ability to look like affection can make this one of the most insidious forms of abuse.

 “Just because something isn’t a lie does not mean that it isn’t deceptive.
 A liar knows that he is a liar, but one who speaks mere portions of truth in order to deceive is a craftsman of destruction,” wrote Criss Jami.

 Don’t allow your life to be hijacked by a manipulator’s sweet words.
 Hold tight to your sense of control and make your own choices.
 If this manipulation becomes a pattern, consider leaving the relationship behind.
 Manipulation is not only controlling but deeply selfish.